openapi-ts/openapi-typescript/docs/openapi-react-query/use-mutation.md

 ---
-title: useQuery
+title: useMutation
 ---
 # {{ $frontmatter.title }}

-The `useMutation` method allows you to use the original [useMutation](https://tanstack.com/query/latest/docs/framework/react/guides/queries).
+The `useMutation` method allows you to use the original [useMutation](https://tanstack.com/query/latest/docs/framework/react/guides/mutations).

 - The result is the same as the original function.
 - The `mutationKey` is `[method, path]`.